Community Strengthening -

 Investments to build the capacity for Louisiana 211 create a win-win for our state, our communities, and our citizens.
 Public investments could equate into cost-savings for the state by reducing the number of Information and Referral contracts with various vendors and leveraging the grass-roots capabilities of regional 211 providers.

 Louisiana 211 acts as a front-line servant to Louisiana citizens seeking information and resources to meet needs.
-Every day, someone somewhere in Louisiana dials 211 seeking help.
-Callers are looking for resources like clothing, food, or programs for their families.
+Every day, someone somewhere in Louisiana dials 211 looking for resources like clothing, food, or programs for their families.
 Louisiana 211 listens to their needs and provides available resources.
 Citizens can easily access 211 – 24 hours a day, 7 days a week, even during disasters.
-Over the past 2 years, more than 375,000 people throughout Louisiana called 211 to seek assistance.
+Over the past three years, Louisiana 211 has served more than 600,000 Louisiana help seekers with over 850,000 referrals to meet their immediate needs.

 For more information about Louisiana 211, click here.